 Security and resilience also are new priorities in North Africa, and Asia.
-In 2019, we will map security infrastructure in North Africa, Turkey, and India and invite a delegation to join our annual security and resilience conference in Europe.
+In 2020, we are focusing on security infrastructure in North Africa, Turkey, and India and are drawing on the resources of security and resilience work to advise these communities as well.